Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

 );
 ```

-`MPI_Bcast()` is very similar to the `MPI_Send()` function.
-The only functional difference is that `MPI_Bcast()` sends
+`MPI_Bcast()` is similar to the `MPI_Send()` function.
+The meain functional difference is that `MPI_Bcast()` sends
-the data to all ranks (other than itself, where the data already is) instead of a single rank.
-This is shown in the
+the data to all ranks (other than itself, where the data already is) instead of a single rank, as shown in the
 diagram below.

 ![Each rank sending a piece of data to root rank](fig/broadcast.png)

-There are many use cases for broadcasting data from one rank to every other rank.
-One such case if when data is sent
+There are lots of use cases for broadcasting data.
+One common case is when data is sent back to a "root" rank to
-back to a "root" rank to process, which then broadcasts the results back out to all ranks.
-Another example, shown in the
+process, which then broadcasts the results back out to all the other ranks.
+Another example, shown in the code exert
-code exert below, is to read data in on a single rank and to broadcast the data from that file to other ranks.
-This can
+below, is to read data in on the root rank and to broadcast it out.
+This is useful pattern on some systems where there
-be a useful pattern on some systems where there are not enough resources (filesystem bandwidth, limited concurrent I/O
+are not enough resources (filesystem bandwidth, limited concurrent I/O operations) for every ranks to read the file at
-operations) for all ranks to read the file at once.
+once.

 ```c
 int data_from_file[NUM_POINTS]